devadvance/terminalcheatsheet/guides/curl-rest-api.md

 That tells you which HTTP request methods the REST API server allows.
 It also tells you that authenticating and using credentials is allowed.

+## Wrapping up

+Now you know a bit about using `curl` to interact with REST APIs and servers.
+This is an extremely useful command and tool.